 U.S. carriers have created A2P messaging channels, such as short codes, Toll-Free numbers, and 10-digit long codes (A2P 10DLC) in order to give senders a sanctioned channel for messaging that will ensure consumers reliably receive wanted messages.
 Messaging campaigns that are non-compliant with carrier requirements may be subject to carrier penalties for the offending traffic.

 Carrier policies are included in Twilio's policies.
-Any failure by Twilio's to stop non-compliant traffic is not a basis to contest.
+Any failure by Twilio to stop non-compliant traffic is not a basis to contest.
 If these penalties are assessed, they will be passed through by Twilio to the customer.
-Below you can find a breakdown of the existing non-compliance fees, best practices for maintaining compliance, and our FAQ regarding these fees.
+Below you can find a breakdown of the existing non-compliance fines, best practices for maintaining compliance, and our FAQ regarding these fines.

 Article contents:

-- AT&T and T-Mobile carrier fees for unregistered long code messaging (March 1, 2022)
+- AT&T and T-Mobile carrier fines for unregistered long code messaging (March 1, 2022)

 - T-Mobile Penalties for Non-Compliant Messaging